$\kappa$monty: a Monte Carlo Compton Scattering code including non-thermal electrons: Methods

 \section{Methods}

 In this section, we present the additions we made to the original {\tt grmonty} code \citep{grmonty}.
-Our new code $\kappa$monty includes the $\kappa$ distribution and power-law distribution to study accelerated particle emission and is {\tt mpi} and {\tt openmp} optimised.
-At first, the photons are initialised by either thermal, $\kappa$, or power-law-based emission coefficients.
+Our new code $\kappa${\tt monty} includes the $\kappa$ distribution and power-law distribution to study accelerated particle emission and is {\tt mpi} and {\tt openmp} optimised.
+At first, the superphotons, a packet of photons with weight $w$, where the weight is $w$ is the number of real photons represented by the superphoton, are initialised by either thermal, $\kappa$, or power-law-based emission coefficients.
 As they propagate through the plasma, the total intensity decreases due to absorption.
 Scattering events are selected based on the mean free path length.
 If a photon is selected for scattering, the electron has to be drawn from the relevant distribution function.
 In this section, we summarise the new features of $\kappa$monty, which are new sets of coordinates, new distribution functions, and the coupling to non-uniform data formats.
-For a complete explanation of the initialisation, integration, and scattering of the photons, see the paper by \cite{grmonty}.
+For a complete explanation of the initialisation, integration, and scattering of the superphotons, see the paper by \cite{grmonty}.
 In this section, we will give a global summary of the different aspects of the code, and we will explain in detail our modifications.